Suicide Hotline Manager

 Hey.
 My name is Amber.
 I want to commitsucide but I dont want to call.
 Could you help me?

-Asked by Amber about 11 years ago
+Asked by Amber over 11 years ago

 Anyone who is feeling suicidal should call a hotline, speak to a friend or family member, or go to the nearest emergency room.
 This isn't a counseling forum.